 Frank also maintains an active non-insurance commercial litigation practice, including corporate governance and general contract disputes.
 He often serves as personal counsel to insureds being defended against lawsuits that pose risk of uninsured liability.

 After graduating from law school, Frank served as law clerk to the Hon.
 H. Emory Widener, Jr., of the U.S. Court of Appeals for the Fourth Circuit.
-Before relocating to Seattle to found GTTC in 1996, he was an associate with the nationally renowned insurance coverage practice of Covington & Burling in Washington, D.C.
+Before relocating to found GTTC in 1996, he was an associate with the nationally renowned insurance coverage practice of Covington & Burling in Washington, D.C.
 He became a name partner at GTTC in 2007.

-Outside-The-Playbook approach to major environmental coverage claim
+Outside-the-playbook approach to major environmental coverage claim

 Frank Cordell represented aerospace giant McDonnell Douglas Corporation in its first environmental coverage litigation in the mid-1990s.
 He resumed that engagement in 2009, when MDC was a subsidiary of The Boeing Company.
 MDC had incurred substantial liability for the cleanup of numerous manufacturing sites across North America.
 The company’s resulting coverage claim was one of the largest ever presented to MDC’s principal insurer, Lloyd’s and the London Market.

 Rather than following the typical “playbook,” in rote fashion, and embarking on a second round of costly coverage litigation, Boeing and Lloyd's reached a standstill agreement and proceeded to negotiate in a structured, orderly fashion.
 After five years of hard-fought negotiations, the parties reached a confidential settlement.
 This is one of dozens of substantial long-tail coverage matters that Frank’s clients have settled on favorable terms without bearing the enormous costs and risks of coverage litigation.

 Coverage counsel to Snohomish County after Oso landslide tragedy